dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 Tip: it is automatically available to scripts inheriting the Java223Script helper class.

-## Share value between executions
+### Share value between executions

-To understand sharing value, we have to know how the Java223 automation bundle, in conjunction with openHAB, works:

-- it receives a .java script
-- the bundle compiles it (if not already done). openHAB will then store the compilation unit for further (and fastest) reuse.
-- then, when execution is needed and asked by openHAB:
-  - the engine will choose a constructor and instantiate the script with the `new` operator.
-  Auto-injection of openHAB values may occur in fields or constructor parameters.
-  - the engine will execute the relevant script methods (main, etc., and @RunScript annotated methods) on the instance.

-openHAB asks to compile and execute a script in `automation/jsr223` only once: at creation or modification Such a script is never re-executed.

-It is different for scripts defined in the GUI or as part of transformations/profiles.
-They are compiled once and can be executed many times.

-### Share in Rules
+#### Share values in Rules

 When you define rules in a `.java` script in `automation/jsr223`, openHAB asks the Java223 bundle to compile and run the script immediately (and by nature, only once).
 The script is instantiated, and its methods are executed.
 As part of this, rules are parsed and registered in the Rule Manager.
-But, even if the script creating them is executed only once, the rules inside define actions, and those actions will run many times: each time the corresponding trigger is fired.
+But, even if the script _creating them_ is executed only once, the rules inside define _actions_, and those actions will run many times: each time the corresponding trigger is fired.
 These actions have, by nature, some context around them (as they are methods or fields, they belong to an instance).
-And as such, take note that they are always executed on the same instance of the script (which is the instance used to register them).
+And as such, their code can access field of the script instance (which is the instance used to register them).
 This means that you can share states between triggered executions of rules by using fields of the script used to create the rules.

-### Share in Scripts
+#### Share in Scripts

-On the opposite, when you define a `java` script (for example in the GUI), the script is compiled and waits for further executions.
+On the opposite, when you define a `java` script (for example in the GUI), the script is compiled and waits for further (possibly many) executions.
-Then, each time openHAB needs it (as an action to run in a GUI-defined rule, or a transformation, or a profile), it will ask the Java223 bundle to run it.
-Then, two possibilities arise:
+Each new execution is taken care of by the java223 bundle, which has then to choose between two behaviors:

-- either this bundle reinstantiates the script with a `new` operator each time openHAB asks to run it
+- instantiate the script with a `new` operator each time openHAB asks to run it
-- or the bundle reuses the same instance and then re-executes the relevant action (method, field) on it.
-In this case, you can share data or states between executions (of course, only for the duration of the openHAB JVM)
+- or reuse the same instance and then re-execute the relevant action (method, field) on it.
+In this case, you can share data or states between executions

-To choose between these possibilities, you can set the default behavior with the global option `allowInstanceReuse`.
-If set to true, the engine behavior will be to reuse the script instance between executions.
-If set to false (default), the engine will re-instantiate the script each time it is asked by openHAB to run.

-You can also overwrite this default behavior for individual scripts by using the `@ReuseScriptInstance` annotation on the class level.

-Take note that it depends on the script compilation cache, managed by openHAB.
-So instance reuse is not guaranteed if something triggers a recompilation of your script (for example, a dependency change).

-## Concurrency

-Regarding concurrency, openHAB has several peculiarities about the way rules are executed.
-If you think your code is at risk when being executed multiple times at the same moment, then you should read the main openHAB documentation about rules carefully.

-Also, for rules defined inside a `.java` script in `automation/jsr223`, remember that the 'Action' part of each rule (i.e., the code doing something) are only lambda-like pieces of code running on a java instance.
-As openHAB does not manage the instance, there is no protection against concurrent executions of different rules.
-The openHAB policy preventing a rule from running twice at the same time applies to one rule, so several rules defined on the same script file will share state and can access it concurrently.
-If different rules -triggered at the same time- access the same instance fields, you may have to synchronize read/write from/to your data.
-If this is a concern for you, and if you are new to Java, look online for some good tutorials about concurrency, thread safety, and locks.
+To enable the second behavior, take a look at the [topic about instantiation](#instantiationinnerworking).

 <a id="noboilerplate"></a>